On the Impossible Safety of Large AI Models: Four features of LAIM training

+While the three features listed above are sufficient for our case, in this section, we list two other complicating features of LAIMs' data, as they increase data heterogeneity.

+\paragraph{Sparsity.} Each honest user's dataset is usually much smaller than the model size $\dimension$.
+As a result, any information being computed is computed from a user dataset (like a gradient) will be very likely to significantly diverge from the what would have been computed if we had access to more data.
+Typically, assuming that the gradients obtained by using the data provided by a given user follows a normal distribution with covariance matrix $\sigma^2 I_d$, the covariance of the sample mean for a dataset of $m$ points will be $\sigma^2 I_d / m$.
+The typical distance between the sample mean and the mean of the Gaussian from which we sample will then be of the order $\sqrt{Tr(\sigma^2 I_d) / m} = \sigma \sqrt{\dimension / m}$.
+As $d$ is usually very large (much larger than $m$), this implies that, even in the absence of fundamental heterogeneity, gradients computed from different users' {\em sampled} datasets will still diverge, thereby exhibiting \emph{empirical heterogeneity}.
+In short, sparsity increases model vulnerability~\cite{allouah2022robust}.

-Furthermore, language data often have heavy-tailed distributions~\cite{manning1999foundations, Powers98}.
-In the context of machine learning, when applying SGD for language models, the norms of the stochastic gradients have been shown to follow a power law distribution~\cite{ZhangKVKR+19}.
-Intuitively, this is because most sentence completions are rare, especially if they are to be completed by several words.
+\paragraph{Heavy-tailness.} Many data are also heavy-tailed~\cite{manning1999foundations, Powers98}.
+In particular, the norms of the stochastic gradients for language data have been shown to follow a power law distribution~\cite{ZhangKVKR+19}.
+Intuitively, this is because most sentence completions are rare, especially if they are to be completed by several words, the same applies for a long video, or a long audio recording.
 Yet, it is a fundamental property of heavy-tailed distributions that their samples are often highly unrepresentative of the overall distribution, especially when the sample sizes are not large enough.
-In particular, this means that we should expect an especially large \emph{empirical heterogeneity} in language data, as the samples we obtain from a user can completely stand out from their own language distributions.
+This means that we should expect an especially large \emph{empirical heterogeneity} in language data, as the samples we obtain from a user can completely stand out from the user's language distribution.

-Overall, because every genuine user has too few heavy-tailed data compared to the dimension of the problem, in addition to the \emph{fundamental heterogeneity} due to users' drawing from different data distribution, language data will typically exhibit an additional large \emph{empirical heterogeneity} between users' finite data samples.
-This empirical heterogeneity would remain, even if all users drew from the same data distribution, as long as they draw significantly less data than the dimension of the \emph{foundation model}.
-As fundamental and empirical heterogeneities intuitively add up, language data should be expected to feature an enormous total heterogeneity, especially when processed by very high-dimensional models.
-As we will see, given our current understanding of machine learning security and privacy, this is an enormous source of concern.